2sic/dnn-sxc-angular/README.md

 ### Using WebAPIs inside DNN
 This will now work automatically, because all headers etc. are now automatically added by the system.

-### Getting ModuleId, TabId, etc.
-There is a `Context` object which provides these properties as observables.
-Just inject `Context` in your controller, service or whatever and access it from there.

 ### Using 2sxc Content-Items, Queries and APIs
 This package contains a `Data` object, which provides 3 observable streams